jordan4ibanez/Vmacs/README.md

 Fun fact: This was bootstrapped with VSCode. :D

 ### How to install:
+It is expected that you have SBCL installed and in your system path.

+If you're unsure of this, try running ``sbcl`` in your terminal/command prompt.

 Git clone this into a folder called ``.emacs.d`` in your home directory.
 Start Emacs, it'll automatically start to install.